 But first, let’s check in with Joe who has a green Simple Solution for us this week.

-Water conservation is an important part of living green and a great way to conserve is by harvesting rainwater for your landscape use.
-And you can buy a professional system but they’re rather expensive.
+Joe Truini: Water conservation is an important part of living green and a great way to conserve is by harvesting rainwater for your landscape use.
+Now, you can buy a professional system but they’re rather expensive.
 And here’s a way to make one for about $50.
-I started with a nice green trash can that blends in well with the landscaping.
-Then I drilled a hole at the bottom for a hose bit.
-And on top, I drilled a slightly larger whole for this drainage grate which helps filter out debris.
+I started with a nice green trash that blends in well with the landscaping.
+Then I drilled a hole in the bottom for a hose bit.
+And on top, I cut a slightly larger hole for this drainage grate which helps filter out debris.
 Then I used a couple of cable ties to hold the lid on securely.
 And set the barrel on a couple of concrete blocks.

-Now the top, you see I’ve got the downspout that runs down from the roof took up at elbows and right into the barrel.
+Now at the top, you see I’ve got the downspout that now runs down from the roof to a couple of elbows and right into the barrel.
 So as this rain barrel fills up with water you can control it down here at the spigot, and you can attach a garden hose and drain it down to a low area.

-What I prefer to do is take a soaker hose, attach it to the spigot, that run it through your shrubs and along your flower bed and it will slowly and really gently water and soil.
+What I prefer to do is take a soaker hose, attach it to the spigot, then run it through your shrubs and along your flower beds and it will slowly and really gently water the soil.
 And the really great part about the system is the water is totally free.

-A pretty big job, but it starts with some very simple building components, such as the sheathing they used to put on the outside of the walls and on the roof.
+That’s a pretty big job, but it starts with some very simple building components, such as the sheathing that they used to put on the outside of the walls and on the roof.
 It’s called the Zip System.
-This stuff is cool because the panels are already covered with a more secure resistant coating and no roofing felt or house wrap is needed.
-Now that makes it extremely efficient for the builder but because the wood is certified by the sustainable for a street initiative and the adhesive don’t use any formaldehyde it’s also very green.
+This stuff is cool because the panels are already covered with a moisture resistant coating so no roofing felt or house wrap is needed.
+Now that makes it extremely efficient for the builder but because the wood is certified by the sustainable forestry initiative and the adhesives don’t use any formaldehyde it’s also very green.

 Now right below the roof is also a very important green component the spray foam insulation.

-Basically what we’re doing, instead of insulating the ceiling, we’re insulating the roof deck.
-We’re losing about 60-70% of our heating and cooling loss into our attics.
-So instead of having a hot pocket of air right above areas, we’re trying to cool our indoor environments.
+Labon Richmond: Basically what we’re doing is instead of insulating the ceilings, we’re insulating the roof deck.
+We’re losing about 60-70% of our heating and cooling loss into our attic.
+So, instead of having a hot pocket of air right above areas we’re trying to cool, our indoor environments.
 We have this ambient range that isolates it from the hot or very cold extremes outside.
-The initial costs are higher, but we are custom fitting this to every hole and to every cavity in that home.
-In a new built situation, the return costs are about three to five years.
+The initial costs are higher, but we are custom fitting this to every home and to every cavity in that home.
+In a new built situation, the return costs, recoup costs, are about three to five years.
 A little bit longer if you’re only doing the roof deck in a retrofit.

-If spray foam insulation is not in your budget, here’s a more affordable option, especially for an older home like this that had no installation at all.
-Go out and pick up some Kraft paper faced installation, and roll it out in the attic between the ceiling joints.
-That’s important to keep the Kraft paper, which is the vapor barrier, down so it faces a heated room.
+Joe Truini: If spray foam insulation is not in your budget, here’s a more affordable option, especially for an older home like this that had no installation at all.
+Go out and pick up some Kraft paper faced installation, and roll it out in the attic between the ceiling joists.
+Now it’s important to keep the Kraft paper, which is the vapor barrier, down so it faces a heated room.

-A Geothermal heat pump works the same way as a regular heat pump would, or an air source heat pump.
+Clay Doyle: A Geothermal heat pump works the same way as a regular heat pump, or an air source heat pump.
 We transfer heat just like they do, except ours were transferring heat with the ground as opposed to outside temperatures.
-A heat pump uses the outside temperature and refrigerates to transfer the heat you know the cooling season you can put your hand over that fan and you can feel the heat being blown off.
+A heat pump uses the outside temperature and refrigerant to transfer the heat you know the cooling season you can put your hand over that fan and you can feel the heat being blown off.
 We use refrigerant and water and in some cases water and methanol as an anti-freeze agent.
-And water will flow out of the unit and go into the ground, out of the ground, and into the pump, and back to the unit.
-So we’re just recirculating water, and a ground loop should last around 50 years.
+And water will flow from out of the unit and go into the ground, out of the ground, and into the pump, and back to the unit.
+So we’re just recirculating water, the ground loop should last around 50 years.
 These PEX lines go to the hot water tank.
-We will actually take the heat and send it to your hot water tank, and you can have half your hot water for free.
+We actually take the heat and send it to your hot water tank to get about half your hot water for free.

-Earlier we talked about the financial dividends these kind of investments pay, and energy costs are one of the biggest ways you get that payback.
-Because Jeremy uses the techniques that he used on this house building it, as well as energy-efficient appliances and those type building techniques, he expects his monthly electric bill just to be little over $70 a month.
+Danny Lipford: Earlier we talked about the financial dividends these kind of investments pay, and energy costs are one of the biggest ways you get that payback.
+Because Jeremy used the techniques that he used on this house in building it, as well as energy-efficient appliances and those type building techniques, he expects his monthly electric bill to be just a little over $70 a month.
 Now that’s incredible for a 3,600-square-foot house.

 Then, just rinse it off with your garden hose, or try a pressure washer with a wide spray pattern.

 Now from the beginning, architect Bob Chatham and builder Jeremy Friedman decided they wanted to prove that a green house didn’t have to be ugly.
-So, aesthetics were very important part of designing this home.
-Now, when they decided to do all the furnishings to really show this place off, they had two priorities attractive and green.
+So, aesthetics were a very important part of designing this home.
+Now, when they decided to do all of the furnishings to really show this place off, they had two priorities: attractive and green.

-There’s a lot of waste involved, so we should have had a real strict waste management plan.
+Jeremy Friedman: There’s a lot of waste involved, so we had a real strict waste management plan.
 We worked diligently to reclaim or recycle as much of the waste as we could.
 We actually ended up recycling 72% of our waste.
-A lot of that recycling of cardboard which is the third largest waste treatment of new construction of plastics, metals were all recycled, and beverage containers.
-But then with all the waste wood, we ground it up into mulch and reused into the beds.
+A lot of that is recycling of cardboard which is the third largest waste of new construction; plastics, metals were all recycled, and beverage containers.
+But then with all the waste wood, we ground it up into mulch and reused it in the beds.

-And speaking of that, green features in his home don’t stop at the front door.
+Danny Lipford: And speaking of that, the green features in his home don’t stop at the front door.
 Everyone plays a part, including the landscaper.

-Well, a lot of people assume that landscaping, because as with plants, means that is naturally green and environmentally friendly, but that’s not true.
-There’s a lot of plants that people use in their landscaping that are very hard to grow here, and they require a lot of work.
-Pesticides that require a lot of fertilizers and care and water.
-And so what I did here is went for plants that are native to this area, so that they had a natural resistance to disease and the pests and water requirements.
+Rick Pierce: Well, a lot of people assume that landscaping, because it’s with plants, means that is naturally green and environmentally friendly, but that’s not true.
+There’s a lot of plants that people use in their landscape that are very hard to grow here, and they require a lot of work.
+Pesticides, they require a lot of fertilizer, a lot of care, and water.
+So what I did here is went for plants that were native to this area, so that they had a natural resistance to disease, to the pests and water requirements.

-The patio in the back to flagstone patio but its set in the permeable base.
+The patio in the back is a flagstone patio but its set in the permeable base.
 And what we did there, it’s a natural drainage area for the backyard.
-And, we had to figure out what to do with the water still have a nice usable patio.
-It’s what we did is we use some reclaimed concrete called R-base is also environmentally friendly because it’s not going into the landfill.
-They crush it, and they use it as the base below it.
-And we set the stone in, and planted mondo grass.
-And what that area does is it allows the water from the backyard to percolate through that and down into the soil.
-It takes any pollutants, any pesticides and fertilizers, out and back into the groundwater clean.
+And, we had to figure out what to do with the water but still have a nice usable patio.
+So what we did is we used some reclaimed concrete called R-base which is also environmentally friendly because it’s not going into the landfill.
+They crush it, we use that as the base below it.
+And then we set the stone in, and planted mondo grass.
+And what that area does is it allows the water from the backyard to run into it and percolate through that and down into the soil.
+It takes any pollutants, any pesticides, fertilizers out and allows the water to go back into the groundwater clean.

 The irrigation system is called a SmartLine by a company called Weathermatic.
 And it is designed to save water and to use water smarter.
-The heads we used to the controller, it has a weather station.
+From the heads the we used to the controller, and it has a weather station.
 The weather station allows it to, based on your ZIP code and where you live and weather conditions, every day it measures evaporation what they call evaportranspiration, which is the amount of moisture in the air.
 So it knows what’s going on around your yard.

-Those water savings are added to the ones already achieved inside by ultra efficient faucets for the sinks and tubs, plus low-flow, dual flush toilets.
+Danny Lipford: Those water savings are added to the ones already achieved inside by ultra efficient faucets for the sinks and tubs, plus low-flow and dual flush toilets.
 The overall result is a beautiful efficient home that people really seem to like.

-The response has been overwhelming and a lot of people are interested in what can I do.
-What from your project can I do in my existing home.
-Which I think is probably as important or more important than how do we careen our new projects.
+Jeremy Friedman: The response has been overwhelming and a lot of people are interested in what can I do.
+What from your project can I do in my existing home, which I think is probably as important or more important than how do we green our new projects.
 But how can we take our existing housing stock and make it more efficient and comfortable and healthy.

-And that’s exactly what I hope you’ll do.
-Make the place to you live a little more green.
-Whether it’s a new house or an existing one, find something that you can do within the budget and skills that you have to make less of an impact on the planet.
+Danny Lipford: And that’s exactly what we hope you will do.
+Make the place that you live a little more green.
+Whether it’s a new house or an existing one, find something that you can do with the budget and skills that you have to make less of an impact on the planet.
 Really, it all starts with thinking green.

 People who live in glass houses are probably thinking green.
-Okay I know that’s not exactly how the saying goes but it brings up a great point.
+Okay I know that’s not exactly how that saying goes but it brings up a great point.
 Green can be totally free sometimes.
-During the daylight hours take advantage of the natural light bright up the inside of your home.
+During the daylight hours take advantage of the natural light to brighten up the inside of your home.
 Besides being green, it’s also very healthy for you.
-Daylight energizes and affects our mood in a very positive way.
+Daylight energizes us and affects our mood in a very positive way.

 Here’s a tip, add mirrors in strategic locations inside your home to reflect sunlight to other parts of a room.
-And here’s a related way to get natural light into rooms that don’t have windows.
+Now, here’s a related way to get natural light into rooms that don’t have windows.
 Solar tubes are a style of skylight that uses a reflective surface much like a mirror, to bring in the sunshine.
 With one of these installed, it eliminates the need to turn on the lights during the daylight hours.
-Which means you’ll be saving money from bringing a little life into the interior of your home.
+Which means you’ll be saving money while breathing a little life into the interior of your home.